Global $\mathbb{A}^1$ degrees of covering maps between modular curves: Covering maps of modular curves

-In fact, when the modular curve is isomorphic to $\Proj^1_k$, we can compute the global $\A^1$ degrees of covering maps by computing B\'ezout matrices as per Theorem \ref{thm:globalA1Bezout} and by using Proposition \ref{curve_euler_number}.
+In fact, when the modular curve is isomorphic to $\Proj^1_k$, we can compute the global $\A^1$ degrees of covering maps by computing B\'ezout matrices of explicitly constructed equations for covering maps, for instance as found from \cite{mcmurdy} for some modular curves $X_0(N)$, as per Theorem \ref{thm:globalA1Bezout} and by using Proposition \ref{curve_euler_number}.
 These techniques correspond to computing the local $\A^1$ degrees at fibers of covering maps at $j = 0$.
-Corollary \ref{euler deg independent} implies that the global $\A^1$ degrees computed at the fibers of $j = 0$ and $j = 1728$ are equivalent.
-Throughout the following examples, we assume that $k$ is any field of characteristic not dividing $N$ such that $\pi^* \Oh_{\Proj^1_k}(1)$ is relatively orientable.
+Corollary \ref{euler deg independent} implies that the global $\A^1$ degrees computed at the fibers of $j = 0$ and $j = 1728$ are equal.